Magic touch: Japan’s star conductor Seiji Ozawa

 – Bernstein and Von Karajan –

-In 1958 he was named Japan’s most exceptional talent and the following year he went abroad, a move that proved a game-changer.
+He was named Japan’s most exceptional talent in 1958 and the following year he went abroad, a move that proved to be a game-changer.

 He met some of the greatest luminaries of the classical music world, including the composer and conductor Leonard Bernstein, becoming his assistant at the New York Philharmonic in the 1961-1962 season.

-The following year the great conductor Herbert von Karajan took him on as assistant at the Berlin Philharmonic.
+The great conductor Herbert von Karajan took him on as assistant the following year at the Berlin Philharmonic.

 Ozawa went on to lead orchestras in Chicago, Toronto, San Francisco, and had a 29-year stint as musical director of the Boston Symphony Orchestra, where they named a concert hall after him.